spack/spack/lib/spack/docs/module_file_support.rst

            unset:
            - FOOBAR

-During module file generation, the configuration above will instruct Spack to set the environment variable ``BAR=bar`` for every module, unless the associated spec satisfies ``^openmpi`` in which case ``BAR=baz``.
+you are instructing Spack to set the environment variable ``BAR=bar`` for every module, unless the associated spec satisfies ``^openmpi`` in which case ``BAR=baz``.
 In addition in any spec that satisfies ``zlib`` the value ``foo`` will be prepended to ``LD_LIBRARY_PATH`` and in any spec that satisfies ``zlib%gcc@4.8``